kuleshov/audio-super-res/README.md

 * Machine learning algorithms are only as good as their training data.
 If you want to apply our method to your personal recordings, you will most likely need to collect additional labeled examples.
 * You will need a very large model to fit large and diverse datasets (such as the 1M Songs Dataset)
 * Interestingly, super-resolution works better on aliased input (no low-pass filter).
 This is not reflected well in objective benchmarks, but is noticeable when listening to the samples.
 For applications like compression (where you control the low-res signal), this may be important.
-* More generally, the model is very sensitive to how low-resolution samples are generated.
+* More generally, the model is very sensitive to how low resolution samples are generated.
 Even the type of low-pass filter (Butterworth, Chebyshev) will affect performance.

 ### Extensions